1995 - Young Thugz EP / Dramacyde (with Dramacydal)

 5. 6.
 Circa beginning of 95 (?).
 In the second one, Dramacydal are now just Mutah, Bic Malc and K-Dogg.
 Hollywood is now in his group Fatal N Felony.
 "Don't Make Enemies" with Live Squad has been replaced by "Make They Jawz Tight" (which will probably turn into "Make No Mistakes", and will finally later be recorded with this title in One Nation sessions).
 Stretch also disappeared from "Late Night" that became produced by Moe-Z (a snippet has been recently leaked), and he is even hidden behind his real name Randy Walker...

-The shelved sequence has just a new track order.
-But the leaked version of "Sittin on Top of The World" we have has no Yo-Yo featuring, and maybe "Addicted 2 The Streetz is a bit different from the Stretch's version.
+The shelved promo of the album has just a different track order than the previous tracklist.
+But the leaked version of "Sittin' on Top of The World" we have has no Yo-Yo featuring, and maybe "Addicted 2 The Streetz" could be a bit different than the Stretch's version.
+It is said "Thug Mansion" could also have an alternate chorus version...

 Nice cover but it's a late picture from Made Niggaz video